 On the other hand, some animals on islands get bigger so their body size can accommodate a larger gut, which can process the lower quality food available on islands.
 It is likely that similar effects have led to the Komodo Dragon being so large in size.

-How big do they grow?
+How big Komodo Dragons grow?

 Komodo Dragons usually weigh around 70 kgs (>150 pounds), but some individuals have grown to over 160 kgs (>360 pounds).
 The largest individual ever recorded grew to 10.3 feet.

-Where are Komodo Dragons Found?
+Where are Komodo Dragons found?